Integrated Vascular Surgery Residency Program

 The Division of Vascular Surgery offers a five year vascular surgery residency program, with one position available each year, that was approved by the Accreditation Council for Graduate Medical Education (ACGME) in 2009.
 Applicants must be graduates of LCME-accredited medical schools, osteopathic schools accredited by AOA, or foreign medical schools with ECFMG certification.
 Southern Illinois University School of Medicine is affiliated with two 600-bed private hospitals, St. John’s Hospital and Memorial Medical Center, that are separated by three-quarters of a mile.
 The vascular faculty members include Drs.
-Kim Hodgson, Don Ramsey, Robert McLafferty, Douglas Hood and Colleen Moore.
+Kim Hodgson, Don Ramsey, and Douglas Hood.
 Residents who complete the program are eligible for a primary vascular surgery certificate from the American Board of Surgery.

 The operative caseload is varied, covering virtually every aspect of peripheral vascular surgery, but is weighed toward open and endovascular management of carotid stenosis, aortic aneurysms, and lower extremity arterial occlusive disease.
 The resident is also responsible for interpreting non-invasive laboratory studies, for seeing inpatient consultations, for preparing a vascular conference every week, and for assisting in the outpatient clinic.